splunk/public-o11y-docs/get-started/core2o11y/compare/compare.rst

 .. meta::
    :description: This page explains the purpose and functionality differences between the Splunk platform and Splunk Observability Cloud.

-The Splunk platform and Splunk Observability Cloud platforms work together for an end-to-end solution that meets your security and observability needs.
+The Splunk platform and Splunk Observability Cloud work together for an end-to-end solution that meets your security and observability needs.

 Extend the power of Splunk into automated observability
 ==========================================================================================